- Vocals and Percussion -

 - Drums and Bitchin' -

-At 6 years old, Jerry learned to play the drums just by listening.
+At 6 years old, Jerry learned to play the drums just by ear.
 Somewhere between absorbing styles from the mid 60's to now, he discovered the band Little Feat, and to this day is inspired by their drummer Richie Hayward.
 "I'm a fool for that rockin', rollin', rhythm and blusin' foot stompin', shuffling music."
 After playing in the Long Island music scene for many years he moved to South Florida and connected with guitar player Jack Kardys in 1990.
 Rock bands Uncle Buck and Rumblefish were rocking and rolling the music scene until 1999, and after a brief hiatus, he reunited with Jack and formed Bootleg.
-Jerry's drum rig is a DW Perfomance Series with Paiste signature cymbals all mixed, compressed and gated for a sharp, punchy pop.

 - Vocals and Percussion-